Best Water Filters for London 2026 — Hard Water, PFAS, Lead & The Thames Water Crisis Explained

 |---|---|---|---|

-| RO system only | £200–£500 | £60–£100 filters | Drinking tap only — full protection at point of use |
+| RO system only | £200–£500 | £60–£100 filters | Drinking tap only — full contaminant protection |

 | Water softener only | £600–£1,500 | £80–£150 salt | Whole house limescale — NOT drinking water contaminants |

-| Softener + RO | £800–£2,000 | £140–£250 | Complete solution — whole house + safe drinking water |
+| Softener + RO | £800–£2,000 | £140–£250 | Complete solution — whole house AND safe drinking water |

-Which Filter is Right for Your London Home?
+Which Filter Is Right for Your London Home?

-I'm mainly worried about hardness and limescale
+I am mainly worried about hardness and limescale

-I'm worried about PFAS (forever chemicals)
+I am worried about PFAS (forever chemicals)

 Best choice: Reverse Osmosis or NSF P473 Certified Carbon Block — RO membranes physically block PFAS molecules.
 Solid carbon block filters with NSF P473 certification also reduce PFAS significantly.
 Standard Brita-style jug filters do not reliably remove PFAS.